 Documentation for TensorQEC.

-Since the encding process may alter the generators of stabilizer group, we introduce the Bimatrix structure to store the information of encoding process.
-The Bimatrix structure contains the following fields
+Since the encding process may alter the generators of stabilizer group, we introduce the CSSBimatrix structure to store the information of encoding process.
+The CSSBimatrix structure contains the following fields

 • matrix: The bimatrix representation of the stabilizers.

-• Q: The matrix records the Gaussian elimination process, whcih is used to recover the original stabilizers.
+• Q: The matrix records the Gaussian elimination process, which is used to recover the original stabilizers.

 • ordering: The ordering of qubits.